 Let's take a look at the Dentist, also known in the 1300's as the Laybarber.
 Not only did these folk cut your hair, they were questionably skilled in oral operations.

-Check out that cauldron in the back and the string of teeth.
+out that cauldron in the back and the string of teeth.

-Dentists were certainly dabbling in the Dark Arts back in the day.
+certainly dabbling in the Dark Arts back in the day.

 From Jost Amman's Book of Trades.